asvvvad1/stitch/README.md

 - Almost no learning curve!
 Stitch syntax is very minimal as it uses components like FastRoute, Plates and Medoo which are familiar to many and have great documentation and support.
 - Wraps powerful, tested, and easy libraries providing all that's needed without bloat while letting you extend however you like
 - No forced directory structure!
-You can set up all the location in an easy to use and read .env file
+You can set up all the location in an easy to use and read .env file.
+- Sending a response is easy! send **HTML**, **JSON**, **redirects**, any other content using **`content-type`** header, in a single line!
 - Medoo Database config is set in the .env for easy configuration.
-For example DB_DATABASE_TYPE is Medoo's database_type option.
-Changing the database type or credentials is as simple as easy editing the .env file, and no could should need to be changed!
+For example `DB_DATABASE_TYPE` is Medoo's `database_type` option.
+Changing the database type or credentials is as simple as easy editing the `.env` file, and no could should need to be changed!
-- Disabling database is as easy as not setting a DB_DATABASE_TYPE!
+- Disabling database is as easy as not setting a `DB_DATABASE_TYPE`.
-- GET requests support HEAD calls and don't output the body automatically.
+- `GET` requests support `HEAD` calls and don't output the body automatically.
-- Support for JSON data in POST requests
+- Support for `JSON` data in `POST` requests.
 - A template site with all dependencies and a couple templates and CSS is about 500kb

 ## Preview: